Mai Chau Vietnam

 The area is excellent for light trekking and cycling.
 Discover the picturesque valleys and rice terraces and the many small villages with their cheerful inhabitants.
 Stop for a while and enjoy a drink and a snack.

-Mai Chau is the complete opposite to Hanoi.
+Mai Chau is the complete opposite of Hanoi.
 There is little traffic, and the background noise is gurgling irrigation streams and birdsong, not the hooting of motorcycles rushing here, there and everywhere.

 What to do in Mai Chau Vietnam